top of page

 The scene exemplifies the following points.
 View the scene before reading these points.

-Her voice is shaky, but she never "announces" she is scared.
+• Her voice is shaky, but she never "announces" her fear.
 Show, don't tell.

-Notice the reflections in the glass of bystanders walking by and the sounds of traffic.
+• Notice the reflections in the glass of bystanders walking by and the traffic sounds.
 Wonderful details.

-It is these kinds of details you must give your stories to make them come alive.
+You must give these kinds of details to your stories to make them come alive.

 Fifth: Conflict

-Conflict, especially internal conflict, is the driver of every story ever written since the beginning of Humanity.
+Conflict, especially internal conflict, has been the driver of every story ever written since the beginning of humanity.
 There is no story without conflict.

 You can write a riveting tale spanning a thousand years about two rocks next to each other on the ground if that tale has sufficient conflict.
 Such a story, with virtually no plot, can win you international acclaim if you cause your readers to obsess about those two rocks.
 The conflict must be organic and genuine.
 It must come from deep within you.